2023 Rutgers University strike: Background

 Everybody else at Rutgers has to follow strict rules and jump through a hundred hoops around expenses like these, but apparently the rules don't apply to the athletics program or the top administrators who oversee it.
 And at the same time, the administration tells us they don't have the money for urgent needs, like a central program to guarantee funding extensions for graduate students whose work was disrupted by the pandemic.

 On December 6, 2022, hundreds of students and faculty gathered at Voorhees Mall on New Brunswick's College Avenue Campus to protest the lack of bargaining progress.
 Over 100 bargaining meetings were ultimately held with no agreement.
-On February 28, 2023, after eight months of failed negotiations with the administration, three unions within the Coalition of Rutgers Unions (AAUP-AFT, PTLFC-AAUP-AFT, and AAUP-BHSNJ) collectively opened a vote for strike authorization.
+On February 28, 2023, after eight months of failed negotiations, three unions within the Coalition of Rutgers Unions (AAUP-AFT, PTLFC-AAUP-AFT, and AAUP-BHSNJ) collectively opened a vote for strike authorization.
 The vote ended on March 10.
 About 80 percent of union members participated in the vote and 94 percent of votes were in favor of strike authorization.

 Throughout March and April, university president Jonathan Holloway gave periodic updates on labor negotiations to students and faculty through email blasts.
-In several emails, Holloway warned that strikes by public employees are "unlawful in New Jersey", citing previous court cases where injunctions required public employees to return to work.
+In several emails, Holloway warned that strikes by public employees were "unlawful in New Jersey".
 The assertion was widely condemned by academics across the country.
 An open letter calling him to rescind his statement was signed by over 40 scholars, including Ibram X. Kendi, Elizabeth Hinton, and Judith Butler.
-The unions responded to Holloway's warning by arguing that there lacked specific prohibitions behind assembly and work stoppage in the state constitution or statutes.